kapouer/postinstall/README.md

 Using as a module
 -----------------

-`opts` accepts the same options as the cli options.
+`opts` accepts the same options as the cli options and also:

+* `cwd`
+  resolves paths and modules relative to this directory.
+  Defaults to `process.cwd()`.
+Cannot be set from cli.

 ```
 var postinstall = require('postinstall');